Franco Latini: Biography

 Born in Pomezia, which is in Rome, Latini started out working as a singer in nightclubs in the early 1950s, then he went on to act in radio comedies and theatre plays.
-In 1953 he starred in the film The World Condemns Them.
+In 1953, he starred in the film The World Condemns Them.
 Latini's filmography includes comedies such as the 1966 musical film Mondo pazzo... gente matta! starring Silvana Pampanini, the 1976 film The Black Maid starring Carla Brait and spaghetti westerns such as Blue Summer and Johnny Hamlet.

 Latini was heavily active as a voice actor.
-He dubbed Stan Laurel in several redubs of Laurel and Hardy shorts and films in which he was paired up with Carlo Croccolo.
+He dubbed Stan Laurel in several redubs of Laurel and Hardy shorts and films in which he was paired with Carlo Croccolo.
 He also dubbed characters in many animated productions: he was the Italian voice of Skeletor and other characters in the first season of He-Man and the Masters of the Universe and from 1983 until 1988 he was the primary Italian voice of Donald Duck.
 Latini voiced most of the characters in the Italian editions of the Looney Tunes, various Muppets in The Muppet Show, Tom, the Cat from Tom & Jerry and the namesake character in the Van Beuren Studios Tom and Jerry series.

 Latini founded his own dubbing company in the late 1970s, which was active until the end of the '80s.
-In 1981 he lost one of his legs in an accident, which rendered him unable to perform on screen.
+In 1981, he lost one of his legs in an accident, which rendered him unable to perform on screen.
 After that, he devoted himself exclusively to dubbing.